fastrgv/CoTerminalApps/README.md

 Reverse the order of the numbered blocks with assorted shapes.
 First version begins with blocks in order.
 Second begins with blocks in reverse order.
 Has solver.

 ### RPN (reverse polish notation) command line calculator
 A cult classic.
 Recalls the HP rpn functionality.
 As a bonus, this version uses differentials to calculate an error estimate.
+No longer accesible through the selector app, one must call it directly, eg.

+	* bin\w64\rpn.exe
+	* bin/gnu/rpn
+	* bin/osx/rpn

 ===============================================================
 ## Setup & Running: